JadeOfMaar/RationalResources/Extras/RationalResourcesRCSFamily/README.md

 # Rational Resources RCS Family
 This modlet enables all supported RCS thrusters to receive multiple propellant options that they may be useful with the diverse ambient resources that occur on RR supported planets.
-The Isp values scale with the base Isp curve of the part.
+Some of the MonoPropellant RCS options are treated as cold gas and not catalyzed.
+The (lack of) impulse on such options is very clear.

 ![screenshot GIF](https://i.imgur.com/5WEZMuh.gif)